pbyrne84/pbyrne84.github.io/FriendlyAutomatedTestingForEngineers.md

 Tests are a cost, they are there to help with our velocity.
 We need to keep track of how they holistically create a negative experience, for example, mocking all the lower dependencies, so everyone now has to manually debug the app when they inherit it to actually work out what is really happening.
-That adds up to a real time sync, and if there are any things that are not locked down by signatures like thrown exceptions which are recovered later, good luck proving that works.
+That adds up to a real time sink, and if there are any things that are not locked down by signatures like thrown exceptions which are recovered later, good luck proving that works.
 Though I would say in Scala just use tightened errors with **Either**, it is in the signature and errors are what make our live unhappy.

 An Exception is just a minor ratio of an outcome.
 Nothing special.
-If it involves networking, it will go wrong at some point.
+If it involves networking, it will go wrong at some point, in production where you cannot see what it is doing.

 ### Failure should be clear